ReillyKeith/PrivateGroupChat/README.md

 # PrivateGroupChat
 This site allows any one to chat online.
-- does not record any names, users or messessages that are sent.
+- Does not record any names, users or messessages that are sent.
 - Rooms created only exist as long as users are in them.
 - You see how many people are in the room/lobbby at all times